samiravaez/persian-poems-Search-engine/README.md

 • SE1.ipynb: A search engine without any pre-processing (----)

-• SE4.ipynb: Perform pre-processing using Hazm (with Lemmatization and removing stop words) (NTRL)
+• SE4.ipynb: Pre-processing using Hazm (with Lemmatization and removing stop words) (NTRL)

-• SE4'.ipynb: perform pre-processing using Parsivar (with Lemmatization and removing stop words) (NTRL)
+• SE4'.ipynb: Pre-processing using Parsivar (with Lemmatization and removing stop words) (NTRL)

-• SE4''.ipynb: performing pre-processing using Hazm (with Stemming and removing stop words) (NTRS)
+• SE4''.ipynb: Pre-processing using Hazm (with Stemming and removing stop words) (NTRS)

 The report file compares the impact of pre-processing methods on the system in terms of Precision, Recall, F-measure, and MAP.